Build-Week-WebPT9-Friend-Finder/project-design/requirements/02-implementation-requirements.md

-# Design requirements
+# Implementation requirements

 These determine the more detailed features necessary to implement design requirements.

 -   **Design requirement:** user can create account
     -   User clicks through to register page
-        -   link/button on website *OR*
+        -   link/button on website _OR_
         -   link on login page
-    -   User enters information in form *OR*
+    -   User enters information in form
-    -   User connects to OAuth provider (e.g. Facebook)
     -   User confirms and submits information
     -   User can login to and logout of app once account is created
     -   User is automatically logged in upon registration
     -   User is redirected to onboarding process
     -   User receives email from the system to confirm membership
     -   User must visit confirm URL in email within 72 hours or account is suspended
-        -   *Just for email registrations?*
+        -   _Just for email registrations, not OAuth?_
     -   User sees confirmation reminder upon logging in if not confirmed yet
     -   User account is verified upon visiting confirm URL
 -   **Design requirement:** user will be guided through onboarding process
-    -   User will receive brief tour of app
-        -   Explanation for all UI controls
-        -   Educate on how to use app features
-        -   Give recommendations for best practices
-        -   Good onboarding leads to greater user satisfaction and retention
     -   User will be prompted to fill out more profile information
         -   This information will be visible to prospective matches
 -   **Design Requirement:** user will take survey for matching purposes
     -   User fills out survey form
         -   Answer questions
         -   Indicate importance of each question
     -   User will be assigned a score for match comparison
     -   User must answer a minimum number of questions